Search the FAQ

 Submit your application

-Send your application after ensuring that your answers are indeed correct.
-If you need to make a quick correction, you can go back to the application by choosing the previous button BEFORE submitting your application.
+Send your application after ensuring that your answers are correct.
+If you need to make a correction, you can go back to the application by choosing the previous button BEFORE submitting your application.

 Your application number will come in handy at a later stage if you need to check your application status or to update your application details.
 Along with your application number, you will need to supply your passport number and date of birth to access this information.